What to Expect

-As an Intelligence Specialist, you will be a critical part of the operational decision-making process.
+As an Intelligence Specialist (IS), you will be a critical part of the operational decision-making process.
 Working with potentially classified material, your duties may include:

 Intelligence Specialists serve on large ships, with aircraft squadrons and at various intelligence production centers located in the U.S. or overseas, generally dividing time equally between assignments ashore and afloat.
 The work is mostly analytical, as it supports the Navy's intelligence mission on all fronts.
 Typically, duties are performed in an office or watch environment and involve working closely with others, though the capability to operate without supervision is also required.

-Serving part-time as a Reservist, your duties will be carried out during your scheduled drilling and training periods.
+Serving part-time as a Navy Reserve Sailor, your duties will be carried out during your scheduled drilling and training periods.
 During monthly drilling, Intelligence Specialists in the Navy Reserve typically work at a location close to their homes.

 Most of what you do in the Navy Reserve is considered training.
-The basic Navy Reserve commitment involves training a minimum of one weekend a month (referred to as drilling) and two weeks a year (referred to as Annual Training) – or the equivalent.
+The basic Navy Reserve commitment involves training a minimum of one weekend a month (referred to as drilling) and two weeks a year (referred to as Annual Training) – or the equivalent of that.